(Legal Info Nova Scotia's Lawyer Referral Service)

-Click here for more information and other options for finding a lawyer in Nova Scotia.
+Click here for other ways to find a lawyer in Nova Scotia.

 Need a lawyer?
 Don't know which lawyer to choose?

 We may be able to help.
 Call the Legal Information Society's Lawyer Referral Service at 1-800-665-9779 (toll free) or 902-455-3135 in the Halifax area.

 Since 1992, the Legal Information Society of Nova Scotia has operated this key legal resource, and has referred thousands of Nova Scotians to a private lawyer.
 Lawyer Referral Service members offer an initial consultation of up to 30 minutes for a fee of only $20 plus tax.

 Please note that the lawyer is not expected to do legal work for you during the initial 30 minute consultation, just review your legal problem and talk about options you may have to solve your legal problem, and how much it may cost to have the legal work done.

 - Call the Lawyer Referral Service